Welcome to Martin Knight RIP Website.

 The Priory/Abbey was enlarged several times, but was closed and stripped of its wealth in 1536 during the Reformation and Henry VIII's Dissolution of the Monasteries.
 The site was then abandoned and parts sold off, although pilgrims continued to visit, especially those who still followed the 'Old Religion'.
 But of course England was increasingly a Protestant country, and veneration of effigies of the old Saints, and of the Virgin Mary as the 'Mother of God', incurred suspicion, imprisonment, or even exile.
 It was mainly the 19th century Catholic Revival and the 'Oxford Movement' (led by John Henry Newman) that brought about an upturn in Walsingham's fortunes, and this is where the modern Anglican Pilgrimages and the 'Shrine of Our Lady' come in: the final Chapel of Rest one mile south of Walsingham on the old Pilgrim's Route had been abandoned for many years and used as a barn, but was reconsecrated as a Catholic Shrine in 1881, with a railway halt nearby.
 Recently, it has received Vatican dispensation to become the 'National Catholic Shrine of Our Lady at Walsingham', while the old Priory site continues to house its Anglican counterpart.
 More recently a Russian Orthodox Shrine has been established in the former railway station.

 There is no easy access from London and other main regions of the UK, sited as it is an hour's drive from railways, trunk roads and motorways, in one of the more sparsely populated parts of East Anglia.
 However, its relative remoteness has undoubtedly contributed to its unspoilt attractiveness, and its success as a place of pilgrimage, quiet reflection and re-creation.
 The village has interesting and attractive 17th and 18th century buildings, medieval and 19th century history and heritage (especially the Priory and Franciscan ruins), and is set in beautiful Norfolk countryside.
 The Anglican Shrine itself has a welcoming and devotional ambience, and there are pleasant walks along the River Stiffkey and the former Wells-to-Walsingham railway to the Catholic Shrine.
-Margaret and I particularly enjoyed the icon display and the 'Quiet Garden' at the old railway station.
+I particularly enjoyed the icon display and the 'Quiet Garden' at the old railway station.
 We would like to have spent another day in Walsingham in order to revisit the village, its museum, and the Abbey Gardens, but we had to rejoin the St Stephens Group for the minibus journey home.

 In view of its history it is perhaps not surprising that the worship and liturgy at Walsingham's Anglican Shrine is focused very much on the 'High', Anglo-Catholic end of the Church of England spectrum (rather unkindly referred to as ' smells and bells' by some sceptics).
 We were aware of this before we went, but even so, as a low-to-middle of the road Anglican (albeit with an ecumenical background), I did find that parts of the traditional offices, language and rituals we experienced made me feel a little uncomfortable.
 However, the devotion and involvement of the faithful around us was unmistakable, infectious, and at times very moving.